dpshekhawat/utility-software/README.md

 Once the system tray icon is visible, you can access the menu options by right-clicking on the icon.
 From there, you can choose to block or unblock the keyboard, or quit the utility software.

 ### More 🚧:
-- The keyboard hotkeys/shortcuts like (Ctrl+Shift+Esc, etc.) are not blocked using the script (will figure it out),
+- The keyboard hotkeys/shortcuts like (Fn+Esc, etc.) are not blocked using the script,
 - Some Fn keys (multi-function keys) specifically F4,F5,F6 are not blocked (maybe because of the logic I used in script is not ideal)

 If you are using this for any purpose feel free to star(⭐) the repository.